acjay/taggy/README.md

 ## Technologies

 This project uses [Scalameta](http://scalameta.org/) to generate a bunch of boilerplate for making tagged types as convenient as possible to work with.
 It requires [Shapeless](https://github.com/milessabin/shapeless/) for its implementation of type tagging, but perhaps in the future other options will be offered, too.

+## Running the demos

+To try out the example run `sbt '+ example/run'`, which will run it for each supported Scala version.

 ## Releasing new versions